AML Risk Scoring: Understanding the Essence

 Risk scoring

-Risk scoring is an important tool used by financial and other institutions to assess the level of money laundering risk associated with a particular customer.
+AML risk scoring is a model used by financial and other institutions to assess the level of money laundering risk associated with a particular customer.

 • Industry